Physical Activity for Health Division Day 2025

 09:45 – 09:50 Welcome and introduction from the Division Chair, Dr Daniel Bailey

-09.50 – 10.35 “Exercise versus cancer: from prehab to rehab” – Professor John Saxton, University of Hull.
-(Session Chair, Dr Daniel Bailey).
+09.50 – 10.35 ‘Exercise versus cancer: from prehab to rehab’ – Professor John Saxton, University of Hull (Session Chair, Dr Daniel Bailey).

-10.35 – 10.50 "Insights into the clinical exercise physiology profession through three case studies", Dr Noemi Vadaszy, University of Leicester (Session Chair, Dr Daniel Bailey)
+10.35 – 10.50 ‘Insights into the clinical exercise physiology profession through three case studies’, Dr Noemi Vadaszy, University of Leicester (Session Chair, Dr Daniel Bailey)

 10.50 – 11.20 Morning break and Posters

-11.20 – 12.20 Member presentations, 10 minutes each with 2 minutes for questions (Session Chair, Dr Miranda Armstrong)
+11.20 – 12.20 Free Communications, 10 minutes each with 3 minutes questions (Session Chair, Dr Miranda Armstrong)

-12.20 – 13.00 Member 5-in-5 presentations (Session Chair, Dr Sophie Carter)
+12.20 – 13.00 5-in-5 presentations with 2 minutes questions (Session Chair, Dr Sophie Carter)

 13.00 – 13.45 Lunch break and posters